-If you’ve never put in a tampon before, you might feel like the instructions that come in the package don’t help at all.
-But once you learn how to insert a tampon, it’ll become easier each time.
-That’s why we’ve broken down the process for putting a tampon in for in this step-by-step guide, to help you get it right every time.
-You might even realize that you like using tampons more than pads, or that they're great in combination with period underwear for extra protection.
-(Shop period kits now.)
-First time tampon users, keep reading for a deep dive on how to use a tampon and learn exactly where it goes in your body.
+If your teen has never put in a tampon before, they might feel like the instructions that come in the package don’t help at all.
+But once they learn how to insert a tampon, it’ll become easier each time.
+That’s why we’ve broken down the process for putting a tampon in for in this step-by-step guide, to help your teen get it right every time.
+They might even realize that they like using tampons more than pads, or that they're great in combination with Kt's period underwear for extra protection against leaks.

 What Hole Does The Tampon Go In?

-Some questions you might have: What hole does it go in?
+Some questions your teen might have: What hole does it go in?
 Can you get it wrong?
 How will I know?
 Let’s break it down.

-You’ve got three holes in the area commonly referred to as the vagina: Your urethra, your vagina, and your anus, which is your butthole.
-You’re going to insert the tampon into your vagina; that’s the tunnel that leads to your uterus, where the blood comes from.
-Your vagina is located between the other two holes.
+There are three holes you'll need to be aware of and know where they are: the urethra, the vagina, and the anus (which is your butthole).
+Your teen is going to insert the tampon into their vagina; that’s the tunnel that leads to the uterus, where the blood comes from.
+The vagina is located between the other two holes.

-Your urethra is right above the vagina hole (towards your belly button) and this is where pee comes out.
-Can I put the tampon in here by accident?
+Your urethra is right above the vagina hole and this is where pee comes out (see the diagram below).
+Your teen might ask: Can I put the tampon in here by accident?
 Don’t worry; this opening is too small to fit a tampon, so inserting a tampon in there is just not possible.

-Your anus is the opening where your poop comes out, in your butt.
-Technically, your tampon could fit in this hole, but your anus is further away from your vagina, towards your butt.
-If you haven’t located it, be sure to do this so that you know you’re not accidentally putting a tampon in there.
+The anus is the opening where the poop comes out.
+Technically, a tampon could fit in this hole, but the anus is further away from your vagina, towards your butt.
+If your teen isn't sure where this is vs. their vagina, be sure to help them identify the difference so that they're not accidentally putting a tampon in there.

-Grab a mirror and take a look at your genitals.
-Use your fingers to separate your labia (the “lips” that surround your vagina and urethra) and feel around a bit.
-If this sounds gross and unpleasant, remind yourself that it’s important to know your body!
-Knowing where your vagina is will make you feel confident when you’re ready to use a tampon for the first time.
+Encourage your teen to grab a mirror and take a look at their genitals.
+They can use their fingers to separate their labia (the “lips” that surround the vagina and urethra) and feel around a bit.
+If this sounds gross and unpleasant, remind them that it’s important to know your body!
+Knowing where their vagina is will make them feel confident when they're ready to use a tampon for the first time.

 Further reading: How to make your period come faster